 Treating trauma is a complex task.
 A person can still be manifesting negative behavioural traits as a result of this past trauma even though a significant period of time, even years since a traumatic event has occurred has elapsed.
 Trauma can develop into Post-Traumatic Stress Disorder or Complex Post-Traumatic Stress Disorder.
 Childhood trauma refers to children aged 0-6 years old that have been exposed to a traumatic incident.

 - Sexual abuse

 We all have our own ways of reconciling trauma in our lives, so something which has had a long lasting effect on one person, may effect another completely differently.
-Because childhood trauma can have long lasting effects on an adults life, family therapy helps create better communication between family member but also assists the addict in releasing the trauma experience in childhood.
+Because childhood trauma can have long lasting effects on an adult’s life, family therapy helps create better communication between family members and also assists the addict in releasing the trauma experience in childhood.

-If you need any more information about co-dependancy, addiction, trauma or would like to speak to a councillor, please contact Recovery Direct on 079 235 7415
+If you need any more information about co-dependancy, addiction, trauma or would like to speak to a counsellor, please contact Recovery Direct on 079 235 7415